Last updated on June 30th, 2022 at 06:11 pm

-You’ll smile to the voice, then immediately dismiss it as silliness – like Aunt Ella’s ultra-small tea cup collection.
+You’ll smile at the voice, then immediately dismiss it as silliness – like Aunt Ella’s ultra-small tea cup collection.

-At the first meeting with your dream voice, you won’t comprehend it’s not your normal voice telling you its usual craziness like eat chocolate at 2:00am or kiss the person you know you shouldn’t.
+At the first meeting with your dream voice, you won’t comprehend it’s not your normal voice telling you its usual craziness like eating chocolate at 2:00 am or kissing the person you know you shouldn’t.

 It becomes the dream cry that won’t be subdued.

 It becomes the 3:00 am Mockingbird singing at the window of your life.
 It’s the barking dog at the fence of your idle time.
 It’s the bees buzzing around your head just as you drift into dream slumber.